harshitayadavv/Helix/readme.md

 ## ✨ Features

 ### 🔍 Intelligent Repository Analysis
-- Upload ZIP or clone any public GitHub repository
+- Upload a ZIP or clone any public GitHub repository (auto-falls back to the repo's actual default branch if the requested one doesn't exist)
 - Automatic language detection across Python, JavaScript, TypeScript, Java, C++
 - Real-time processing progress via WebSocket streaming
-- Incremental indexing with status tracking
+- Per-account repository isolation — each account only sees its own repos

 ### 🌳 AST & Knowledge Graph
 - Full tree-sitter AST parsing per language
 - Extracts functions, classes, imports, exports, function calls
-- Builds Neo4j graph with node types: `File`, `Function`, `Class`, `Module`
+- Builds a Neo4j graph with node types: `File`, `Function`, `Class`, `Module`
 - Relationships: `CONTAINS`, `CALLS`, `IMPORTS`, `INHERITS`
+- Writes are batched per-repository (not per-file), keeping ingestion fast regardless of repo size

+### 🎯 Interactive Graph Explorer
+- **Radial "mind map" layout** — auto-detects the project's entry point (`main.py`, `App.tsx`, Next.js `layout.tsx`/`page.tsx`, etc.) and arranges every other node in concentric rings by hop-distance, so structure reads clearly instead of collapsing into a wall of nodes
+- **Frontend / Backend toggle** — automatically splits a repo's files by path/extension into two independently-laid-out views; a side with no matching files is disabled automatically
+- **Click-to-focus** — click any node to narrow the canvas to just that node and its direct connections; click again (or "Show full graph") to zoom back out
+- **Path tracing** — select two nodes to trace and highlight the shortest connecting path
+- Color-coded, toggleable edge legend (Contains / Calls / Imports / Inherits)
+- Zoom controls with a live percentage readout, minimap, node search and filtering

 ### 🤖 AI Code Assistant
-- LangGraph agent powered by Groq `llama-3.3-70b-versatile`
+- LangGraph agent backed by a Groq-hosted LLM (configurable via `GROQ_MODEL` — Groq periodically deprecates specific model names, so this is read from environment rather than hardcoded)
 - Reasons over the knowledge graph, not just text
 - Ask questions like:
   - *"Explain the authentication flow"*